thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Spring_Index is the ratio of Mean Diameter to Wire Diameter.
 Specifically: Mean_Dia / Wire_Dia.

-The presence of this alert indicates that the current design is outside the range of constraints Spring_Index MIN to Spring_Index MAX.
-This design may be difficult to manufacture.

-Spring index less than 4 is considered "difficult to manufacture".
-Spring index greater than 25 is considered "difficult to control".

-Ideally, spring index should be in the range of 6 to 12 in order to easily achieve spring industry standard tolerances.
-Reduced coiling machine speeds, specialized fixtures and other tooling may be required outside this range.
-For custom springs, check with the spring manufacturer regarding capabilities and costs.

-The value of Mean_Dia can be controlled in the Advanced View and appears in Report 3.

 **To resolve this alert:**
  - If Spring_Index is less than Spring_Index MIN: decrease Wire_Dia or
 increase the variable controlling coil diameter (OD_Free, Mean_Dia or ID_Free).